rust-lang/surveys/surveys/2024-annual-survey/questions.md

 > This question assess hiring sentiment.
 Although there is intrinsic uncertainty, it is easy to answer and forward looking.
 > It will also be interesting to see what the demand for Rust skills from companies is over time.

-### Please share your assessment of the following statements on Rust employment.
+### Please share your assessment of the following statements on Rust employment

 Type: matrix (optional)